lars1050/csc321-s25/05_gui_branches/starter-code/README.md

 ### Getting Set Up

-1. Pull from Gitlab.
+1. Pull from Github.
 There will be 2 new folders:

 	- starter-code
 	- developing-code